 3205.
-Basic Skills for Nursing Practice: Clinical Competence I Practicum (CL 2:0:6 WB).
+Clinical Competence I: Practicum in Basic Skills for Nursing Practice: (CL 2:0:6 WE).
 (2nd Degree) (Prerequisite: Program admission and completion of all required general education courses.)
 This laboratory/clinical experience is an introduction to foundational skills for practice and an overview of the standards for nursing practice.
 This course focuses on client safety and comfort, nutrition, selected nursing interventions, and beginning assessment skills.

 3211.
-Clinical Competence II: Practicum in the Developing Family and Selected Foundational Nursing Skills.
-(CL 2:0:6 WB).
+Clinical Competence II: Practicum in Obstetrical Nursing Care, Developing Families and Additional Foundational Nursing Skills.
+(CL 2:0:6 WE).
 (2nd Degree) (Prerequisite: Satisfactory completion of all first semester courses.)
 This clinical/laboratory experience provides opportunities to care for clients and families in obstetrical settings using knowledge obtained from the theory courses in developing family nursing.
 The practicum/simulation focuses on demonstration of additional foundational skills for nursing practice.